myatnoe95/pokemon/README.md

 # pokemon

-email can be use any.
+Email Value can be use any.
-password is set to "poke_user" to enter.
+Password Value is set to "poke_user" to enter.